Plant-Powered Spaces: Feng Shui, Essential Oils & Your Healthy Home

 Daytime Face Serum: apricot oil, frankincense, carrot, geranium

-Nighttime Face Serum: hemp oil, myrrh, roman chamomile, patchouli
+Nighttime Face Serum: evening primrose oil or hemp oil, myrrh, roman chamomile, patchouli

 Universal Skin Soother Balm: 1 beeswax, 4 jojoba oil, lavender, tea tree, helichrysum